baburerdem/Api-TRACE/README.md

 	- ggpubr

 3. Update the following variables with appropriate values:
 	- `VideoName` : Name of the experiment video.
+Do not write the .mp4 extension.
 	- `IndVars` : Independant variables.
 	- `fps` : fps of the experiment video.
 	- `SamplingRate` : Downsample the data.
 Data points in the plots are determined according to this variable.